Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

-{\it Results and discussion.} As mentioned in the introduction, we expect and see no remarkable differences between different models during the inspiral.
-As seen from in Fig.\ref{fig:cs2-nb}, both QHC19-{\it soft} and QHC19-{\it stiff} are stiffer (have higher sound speed) than the Togashi EOS at densities slightly above $2n_0$.
-The Togashi EOS is stiffer than QHC19-{\it soft} for $n \gtrsim 3.5n_0$, and than QHC19-{\it stiff} for $n \gtrsim 4.0n_0$.
-Within the density range reached in our BNS simulations ({\it cf.} Fig. \ref{fig:n_max}), QHC19-{\it stiff} is thus always stiffer than the Togashi EOS for all models with different masses considered here, while QHC19-{\it soft} can be softer, in some regions, for high-mass BNSs.
+{\it Results and discussion.} As seen in Fig.\ref{fig:cs2-nb}, both QHC19-{\it soft} and QHC19-{\it stiff} are stiffer (have higher sound speed) than the Togashi EOS at densities slightly above $2n_0$.
+The Togashi EOS is stiffer than QHC19-{\it soft} for $n \gtrsim 3.5n_0$, and stiffer than QHC19-{\it stiff} for $n \gtrsim 4.0n_0$.
+Within the density range reached in our BNS simulations ({\it cf.} Fig. \ref{fig:n_max}), QHC19-{\it stiff} is thus always stiffer than the Togashi EOS for all models with different masses considered here, while QHC19-{\it soft} is softer, in some regions, for high-mass BNSs.

-In QHC19-{\it stiff}, the sound speed (and thus pressure support) around $3.5n_{0}$ increases the most, and it is then expected that inspiralling stars and merged objects in BNSs described through QHC19-{\it stiff} are less compact than those described through the Togashi or QHC19-{\it soft} EOSs, as can be ascertained in Fig. \ref{fig:n_max}: the maximum number density $n_{\max}(t)$ is smaller than for the other EOSs, in the inspiral, after the merger, and (on average) during the merger.
-In the most massive case considered here, $n_{\max}$ reaches up only to $\approx 3.8n_{0}$.
-At such densities, indeed, stiffening due to the crossover is important.
+In QHC19-{\it stiff}, the sound speed (and thus pressure support) around $3.5n_{0}$ increases the most; it is then expected that inspiraling stars and merged objects in BNSs with QHC19-{\it stiff} are less compact than those with the Togashi or QHC19-{\it soft} EOSs, as can be ascertained in Fig. \ref{fig:n_max}: the maximum number density $n_{\max}(t)$ is smaller than for the other EOSs, in the inspiral, after the merger, and (on average) during the merger.
+Even in our most massive case, $n_{\max}$ for QHC19-{\it stiff} reaches up only to $\approx 3.8n_{0}$.
+At such densities, indeed, stiffening due to the crossover is still important.

-In QHC19-{\it soft}, on the other hand, binaries of different masses show different evolution of $n_{\max}$.
-Since for densities $\lesssim 3.5n_0$, QHC19-{\it soft} is stiffer than the Togashi EOS, in our lowest-mass case, M1.25, in which densities higher than $3.5n_0$ are reached only towards the end of our simulations, we see $n_{\max}$ to be always smaller than that for the Togashi EOS.
-The trend changes in higher-mass configurations.
-For M1.30, where the maximum density after the merger reaches $3.5\text{--}4n_0$, the differences in the QHC19-{\it soft} and Togashi EOS appear to average out (their sound-speed curves cross around $3.5 n_0$; {\it cf.} Fig. \ref{fig:cs2-nb}), leading to similar evolution for these models.
-For even larger masses, models M1.35 and M1.375, during and after the merger densities greater than $\sim 3.5n_0$ are reached in a wide region, and hence QHC19-{\it soft} leads to a considerably more compact merged object.
+In QHC19-{\it soft}, in contrast, the evolution of $n_{\max}$ is different for binaries of different masses.
+Since for densities $\lesssim 3.5n_0$ QHC19-{\it soft} is stiffer than the Togashi EOS, in our lowest-mass case, M1.25, in which densities higher than $3.5n_0$ are reached only toward the end of our simulations, we see that $n_{\max}$ is always smaller than that for the Togashi EOS.
+For M1.30, where the maximum density after the merger reaches $3.5\text{--}4n_0$, the differences between the QHC19-{\it soft} and Togashi EOS appear to average out (their sound-speed curves cross around $3.5 n_0$; {\it cf.} Fig. \ref{fig:cs2-nb}), leading to similar evolution.
+For even larger masses, M1.35 and M1.375, during and after the merger, densities greater than $\sim 3.5n_0$ are reached in a wide region, and hence QHC19-{\it soft} leads to a considerably more compact merged object.